You’re trying to come up with ideas for that special gift, even racking your brain, but you may be asking the wrong question…

 What can I simplify?

 And if you find that someone on your gift list values personal growth, meaningful conversations, creative living, meditation or introspection, consider giving them the gift of Inquiry Cards.

-Inquiry Cards are an ideal gift for:
+Inquiry Cards make a meaningful, inspiring gift for:

 • Anyone who meditates (or wants to)